pingcap/docs/develop/dev-guide-get-data-from-single-table.md

 ## Limit the number of query results

-If we want TiDB to return only partial results, we can use the `LIMIT` statement to limit the number of records return by the query result.
+You can use the `LIMIT` statement to limit the number of query results.

 {{< copyable "java" >}}